 - Major customer complaints from multi million $ contracts

-That really is the tip of the iceberg.
-But in reality it was a complete disaster!
+That really is the tip of the employment iceberg.
+Personally, I think in reality it was a complete disaster!
 Ahhh behold the white knight in armour.
 I can turn this lot round.
 I still think I made major headway and would have continued to have got to the final destination but for one slight issue:

 “Total lack of managerial support”